 * * *

 Is someone in your life or community grieving?
 Who do you know needs a quiet cup of coffee and no pressure to talk?
 Who can you be present with today?
-Come share with us on our blog.
+Come share with us.
 We want to hear from you! ~ Devotionals Daily